Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry: Rebellion

+Later life

-She went to Sicily with her husband.
+After her release, Marie-Caroline went to Sicily with her husband.
 The daughter born in prison died in infancy, as did another daughter born the following year, but they had four additional surviving children after that.
 In 1844, Caroline and her husband purchased the Ca' Vendramin Calergi palazzo on the Grand Canal in Venice from the last member of the Vendramin family line.

 In the turmoil of the Risorgimento, they had to sell the palazzo to her grandson, Prince Henry, Count of Bardi, and many of its fine works of art were auctioned in Paris.
 They retired to Brunnsee, near Graz in Austria.
 Her husband died there in 1864, and she died in 1870.

 French novelist Alexandre Dumas wrote two stories about her and her plotting.

 Patron of the arts

 Even as a member of the royal family, the Duchess of Berry was an exceptional theatre-goer.
 She was the patron of the Théâtre du Gymnase, which changed its name, for a time, to the théâtre de Madame, in her honor.
 She attended the Odéon at least nine times during 1824 to 1828.
 She contributed to benefit performances, such as that of Giacomo Rossini's La dame du lac (1826), for victims of the fire at Antonio Franconi's Cirque Olympique; she contributed 500 francs.

 The Duchess of Berry and her first husband, Charles-Ferdinand d'Artois, were enthusiastic art collectors.
 Her sale of 1822 was novel for its catalogue which contained lithographic reproductions of all the works.
 Lithography, invented by Alois Senefelder, had only been fully described in 1818 in Vollstandiges Lehrbuch der Steindruckerei, translated into French in 1819.
 The lithographs, produced by Isidore Laurent Deroy sparked an interest in the technique as a means for reproducing art.

 She was a collector of landscapes; her collection featured at least three by Ruisdael.
-She had several genre scenes by Auguste-Xavier Leprince and she owned works by Jan van der Heyden, Michel Philibert Genod, François Marius Granet, Pauline Auzou, Jean-Claude Bonnefond, Charles Marie Bouton, Martin Drolling, Hortense Haudebourt-Lescot, and Achille Etna Michallon, among many others.
+She had several genre scenes by Auguste-Xavier Leprince and she owned works by Jan van der Heyden, Michel Philibert Genod, François Marius Granet, Pauline Auzou, Jean-Claude Bonnefond, Charles Marie Bouton, Martin Drolling, Hortense Haudebourt-Lescot, Achille Etna Michallon, Paul Veronese, Titian and Bellini, among many others.

 The Duchess was known to patronise the Sèvres Porcelain Manufactory, commissioning notable works by Jean-Charles-François Leloy.

+Final years

+Having lost within two months, at the beginning of 1864, her daughter, Duchess of Parma, and her second husband, who had ruined her—five million francs in debt—she had her son Count of Chambord pay her debt in exchange for the estate in Brunsee and Ca' Loredan Vendramin Calergi.
+She died blind on 16 April 1870, in her husband's ancestral castle of Brunsee in Styria, Austria and was buried at the cemetery of Mureck, next to her husband's father.